whether Kiez, Schanze, St. Pauli or Alster

 Eating and shopping

 It’s here, where you can enjoy breath-taking panoramic views of the city and high-class selections of drinks and snacks.
-Right around the corner of SMM, the Radisson Blu Hotel welcomes you to its Weinbar 26 at 118 meters above the ground – Hamburg’s highest wine bar.
+Right around the corner of Hamburg Messe, the Radisson Blu Hotel welcomes you to its Weinbar 26 at 118 meters above the ground – Hamburg’s highest wine bar.
 Close to the Reeperbahn and the harbour, the East Hotel receives its guests in Clouds Heaven's Nest, the second highest rooftop bar in Hamburg.
-Also fantastic views of the harbour are offered in The Tower Bar of the Hotel Hafen Hamburg and the 20up of the Empire Riverside Hotel.
+Also fantastic views of the harbour are offered in the Tower Bar of the Hotel Hafen Hamburg and the 20up of the Empire Riverside Hotel.
 Other than the River Elbe and its harbour, also Hamburg’s central lake, the Alster, allows picturesque views, especially from the Campari Lounge on top of The George Hotel.

-Restaurants in der Nähe
+Restaurants in the near

 Our neighbourhood is more than just a premier spot for trendy and alternative lifestyle – it's also the perfect host.
-If you're looking to relax with some good food after an eventful day at SMM, you'll find a large selection of different restaurants within walking distance of the exhibition centre.
+If you're looking to relax with some good food after an eventful day at Hamburg Messe, you'll find a large selection of different restaurants within walking distance of the exhibition centre.

 Instead of wasting time by waiting for a taxi, spend an exciting evening on a culinary tour of discovery: enjoy conversation with other trade fair visitors in a more personal setting as you explore some of Hamburg's truly unique restaurants.